 We’ll hike up into the valley and explore the side trail that leads up to the ruins and piles of carved blocks that are all that's left of ‘High Bridge’ monastery.

-Our next destination on the hike is the saddle at the top of the valley.
-From the monastery ruins we’ll walk back down to the main trail and then continue our hike up the valley.
+Our next destination on the hike is the saddle at the top of the first valley.
+From the monastery ruins we’ll need to follow the same trail back down to the valley, and then continue on and up.